Skip to main content

 7.

-Certified practice registered psychiatric nurses follow organizational/employer policies and processes (including security, privacy, and confidentiality measures) when transmitting a prescription to a pharmacy.
+Certified registered psychiatric nurses follow organizational/employer policies, processes, and restrictions (including security, privacy, and confidentiality measures) when transmitting a prescription to a pharmacy.

 8.